-Click on title to read content
+Click on underlined title to read more detail about this plant.

 Below, closeup from patio above, on south side of garage: